Divy001/Divy001/README.md

 ### 👩‍💻 whoami

-Hi, I'm Prateek Varshney, a passionate self-taught Full Stack Web Developer from India.
+Hi, I'm Divya Shakti Tripathi, a passionate self-taught Full Stack Web Developer from India.
 I love to know how stuff works internally and enjoy tweaking it in order to learn more.
 Apart from Web development, I also have interest working with machine learning and Artificial Intelligence.

 I am also a competitive programmer.
 Participating in programming contests has improved my problem-solving skills and also sharpen my data structures and algorithms in a fun competitive way.